pweerd/photoalbum/getting_started.md

 ### Run (one of) the other datasources

 First of all, leave the flags as is.
 Only choose the datasource to run.
+Every datasource below can be run standalone.
+Meaning: if the datasource hasn't been run or is only partially run, the photos datasource will only pickup the information that is available.
+As a consequence, you always need to run the photos datasource to activate updated information from the others.

 ##### videos